bpwhelan/ASB-Auto-Subs/README.md

-﻿# ASB Groq Sub
+﻿# ASB Auto Subs

-ASB Groq Sub (Name Pending)is a tool for generating subtitles from YouTube videos using a remote Gradio API.
+ASB Auto Subs is a tool for generating subtitles from YouTube videos using a remote Gradio API.
 It monitors the clipboard for YouTube links, downloads the audio, and generates subtitles in `.srt` format.
 The project also integrates with the ASBPlayer WebSocket server for automatically loading subtitles.

 Currently Hard-coded for japanese, but you can change it in `groq_sub_gen/local.py` or `groq_sub_gen/remote.py` to any language you want.